italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 Before planned maintenance operation on the optical network takes place, the IP traffic affected by the maintenance operation should be moved hitlessly to another link.
 The MDSC and the P-PNC have to coordinate to reroute the traffic before the event happens.
 In such a case the IP traffic needs to be locked to the protection route until the maintenance event is finished, unless a fault occurs on such path.
 In this example, it is supposed that the link undergoing maintenance activity is the one from ROADM1 to ROADM2, affecting the IP traffic steered from R1 to R2.
 A few minutes before the maintenance window, the MDSC starts the process that brings to the hitless re-routing of the affected IP traffic.
 That means the IP backup path (through R3) is available and it is used only for the time requested by the optical plane to do maintenance.
-The path R1-R3 should not be overloaded, unless the networ operator accepts some possible traffic losses.
+The path R1-R3 should not be overloaded, unless the network operator accepts some possible traffic losses.
 At the optical layer, the maintenance activity has no impact on traffic as a new path is configured upfront and the optical service does not revert to the original link until the maintenance window is finished.
 At the of maintenance, the network configuration is moved back to the initial configuration using, if the network operator has chosen so, the multi-layer hitless reversion process discussed in {{ref-hitless-reversion}}.